effector/patronum/variant/readme.md

 #### Explanation

-When the `source` data is received (by itself or using a `clock`) the `key` value is used to determine one of the `cases` for triggering the target.
+When the `source` data is received the `key` value is used to determine one of the `cases` for triggering the target.
 You can get the `key` for matching from the source data or from a particular store.
 You can omit the `key` to use source data itself for determining a case.
 The data can be processed with the `fn` function (before sending to the target).
 You can use `__` (two underscores) case to specify a target that will be triggered when the `key` doesn't match any of the `cases` (a default case / fallback)

 #### Arguments

-`source` - get the source of data from this unit *string* `key` - get the case by this key from source data *function* `key` - use source data in the function to return a case *store* `key` - use the store state as a case (not from data) *object* `key` - use a key of the first function in object that returns true (as in split) `clock` - trigger getting data from source (upon the request) `fn` - use the source data and return a value that will be sent to the target `cases` - use an object from which one of the targets will be triggered
+`source` - get the source of data from given unit *string* `key` - get case value by this key from source data *function* `key` - use a function to get a case value from source data *store* `key` - use a case value from the store state (not from data) *object* `key` - use a key of the first function in the object that returns true (as in split) `fn` - use the source data and return a value that will be sent to the target `cases` - use an object from which one of the targets will be triggered